 Can Bullying Cause Anxiety Disorders?

-Childhood bullying can be a form of anxiety and trauma that carries over into later life and adulthood, often showing up as generalised or social anxiety, and/or lead to PTSD and panic attacks.
-The pain and distress victims experience impacts almost every aspect of their lives leaving them feeling lonely, isolated, vulnerable, and anxious.
+Childhood bullying can cause anxiety and trauma that carries over into later life and adulthood, often showing up as generalised or social anxiety, and/or lead to PTSD and panic attacks.
+The pain and distress victims experience impacts almost every aspect of their lives leaving them feeling lonely, isolated, vulnerable and anxious.

 Help your anxious child